ttscoff/doing/README.md

 Notes can be prevented from ever appearing in output with the global option `--no-notes`: `doing --no-notes show all`.

+Auto tagging (adding tags listed in .doingrc under `autotag` and `default_tags`) can be skipped for an entry with the `-x` global option: `doing -x done skipping some automatic tagging`.

 ## Configuration

 A basic configuration looks like this: